PaperFlux

 Options

---config,-c: Path to configuration file (required)--detail,-d: Detail level (low/medium/high, overrides config)--verbose: Enable verbose output--output-dir,-o: Directory where annotated PDFs and summaries will be saved--progress/--no-progress: Show or hide per-file progress updates (default: shown)--quotes-file: Path to JSON quotes file to annotate without rerunning extraction
+--config,-c: Path to configuration file (required)--detail,-d: Detail level (low/medium/high, overrides config)--verbose: Enable internal logs, per-quote match details, and layout-gap diagnostics--output-dir,-o: Directory where annotated PDFs and summaries will be saved--progress/--no-progress: Show or hide stage-level progress updates with elapsed time (default: shown)--quotes-file: Path to JSON quotes file to annotate without rerunning extraction--version,-V: Show the PaperFlux version and exit

 Customizing Prompts